approximatenumber/cutecut/README.md

 ### Usage
 `python cutecut.py <directory-with-scanned-images>`

-Finally, ready images or ready PDF-file will be located in `<directory-with-scanned-images>/exported`.
+As a result, ready images or ready PDF-file will be located in `<directory-with-scanned-images>/exported`.